Nicolae Titulescu: Political career

 Commemorative relief on Peace Palace Garden bench, a gift from the Romanian government.

 Following the Romanian elections of 1912, Titulescu became a parliamentarian with the Conservative-Democratic Party led by Take Ionescu, and five years later he became a member of the government of Ion I. C. Brătianu as Minister of Finance.

 In the summer of 1918, together with other prominent Romanians (Take Ionescu, Octavian Goga, Traian Vuia, Constantin Mille), Titulescu formed, in Paris, the National Romanian Committee, with the purpose of promoting in international public opinion the right of the Romanian people to national unity, the committee being officially recognised as the plenipotentiary de facto organ of the Romanian nation.

-After the war, Titulescu was finance minister in the second Averescu government in 1920-21.
+After the war, Titulescu was finance minister in the second Averescu government in 1920–21.
 He was then appointed Romanian Ambassador to the United Kingdom, a position he held on-and-off until 1936.

 Beginning in 1921, Titulescu functioned as the permanent representative of Romania to the League of Nations in Geneva.
 He was chosen twice (in 1930 and 1931) to be the president of the General Assembly of that organization.
 In this capacity, he fought for the preservation of stable borders through the maintenance of peace, for good relations between both large and small neighboring states, for the respect of the sovereignty and equality of all nations in the international community, for collective security, and the prevention of aggression.

 In June 1936, Titulescu reacted to the buffoonery exhibited by the Italian journalists when Emperor Haile Selassie I spoke to the League after Ethiopia had been invaded and occupied by Fascist Italy.
 He jumped to his feet and shouted: "To the door with the savages!" ("A la porte les sauvages!").
 Patrick Leigh Fermor described him as "tall and mandarin-like, but with splendid histrionic gestures, and obviously a comic genius of the first order".

-From 1927 to 1928, Titulescu was the minister of foreign affairs, a post he held again from 1932-36.
+From 1927 to 1928, Titulescu was the minister of foreign affairs, a post he held again from 1932 to 1936.
 After an initial period of skepticism, he concluded that Romania needed an alliance with the Soviet Union, and he conducted many negotiations with Commissar for Foreign Affairs Maxim Litvinov.
 These failed due to lack of support from king Carol II and other Romanian political leaders.

 In 1935, Titulescu was elected a titular member of the Romanian Academy.